 Because it’s on the smaller end, the Kanken is a nice bag to use even when you aren’t traveling.
 Instead of carrying a purse or trying to jam all your essentials into various pockets, the Kanken is convenient to use in many situations.

 Although there are many things to love about the Kanken, there are also a few potential downsides you should consider before making a purchase.

 The size can be positive or negative, depending on your style of travel.
 For some people, 16 liters isn’t enough room to pack all the essentials, especially if you carry around a lot of electronics or want a specific compartment for your laptop.

 With only two real pockets, the Kanken lacks the organizational features and numerous zippered compartments that other travel backpacks often have.
 Again, if you like a simple design, this might be a good thing, but if you prefer to have a separate pocket for each of your items, you might want to look elsewhere for a travel bag.

 For a backpack with the main advertising point of helping you keep a straight back, it does seem a little strange to have such flimsy shoulder straps.
 Yes, the backpack itself sits very squarely on your back, and the foam pad provides a nice cushion between you and the contents of your bag.
 However, with such minimal padding on the straps, after wearing the Kanken all day while walking around a new city or going on a long hike, your shoulders can get quite sore.

 Going back to the origins of the Kanken as a school backpack, it was designed to be carrying things for shorter distances, like between classes, then being set down again.

-For travelers who know they’re going to be standing for extended periods or plan on going trekking, it’s probably a better idea to get a travel backpack with a bit more support and cushion for your shoulders, and possibly a waist or sternum strap to help distribute the weight more evenly.
+For travelers who know they’re going to be standing for extended periods or plan on going trekking, it’s probably a better idea to get a travel backpack or hiking backpack with a bit more support and cushion for your shoulders, and possibly a waist or sternum strap to help distribute the weight more evenly.